 The 2015/16 Edinburgh Vis Moot Team

-This year’s team is comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
+The team was comprised of 8 students from China, The Netherlands, The United Kingdom, The United States, Cyprus, India, South Korea, Romania and Spain.
 See further information at 2015/16 team.

 Members of the 2015/16 team were: